 Legislation or regulations that may be adopted to address climate change could also affect the markets for Enduro's products by making its products more or less desirable than competing sources of energy.
 To the extent that its products are competing with higher greenhouse gas emitting energy sources, Enduro's products would become more desirable in the market with more stringent limitations on greenhouse gas emissions.
+In August 2015, the EPA issued standards designed to limit GHG emissions from new power plants as well as the Clean Power Plan aimed at reducing GHG emissions from existing power plants.
+In February 2016, the U.S. Supreme Court stayed the implementation of the Clean Power Plan pending judicial review, and President Trump has been vocal in opposition to the Clean Power Plan.
 To the extent that its products are competing with lower greenhouse gas emitting energy, Enduro's products would become less desirable in the market with more stringent limitations on greenhouse gas emissions.
 Enduro cannot predict with any certainty at this time how these possibilities may affect its operations.